How long does it take for a plant to recover from overwatering?

 3 – Re-pot if necessary

-This is a bit of a what-doesn’t-kill-you-makes-you-stronger type situation.
+This is a bit of a what-doesn’t-kill-you-makes-you-stronger type of situation.
 Repotting can be stressful for plants (especially ones that have been victims of an overzealous watering can), but you may not have a choice.

 If the soil is wet or muddy or unlikely to dry out in the next few days, then change it.
 Mix up some potting soil, add some perlite (I do anything from half to a third perlite, the rest potting mix OR make my own), repot as gently as you can.